 - You can also put smaller nature materials in a container, let the children paint the whole of the egg with glue and then they can roll it in the materials until the egg is all covered.

 We love how they turned out!

-Such a simple little nature craft perfect for Easter!
+Such a simple little nature craft Easter eggs activity.